NCleverly/CommonCore/Xamarin.Forms.CommonCore/ReadMe.txt

 Step 2 (enabling push notifications) -> see readme under PushNotifications

+Step 3 (optional OAuth Setup) -> see readme.authentication.txt nested file under IAuthenticatorService in the Services folder. /* CustomTab for Android has issues with Xamarin.Android.Support version 25 */

 *** Search View ***
 IOS uses the Search bar as a control in the UI but Android generally expects it in the Actionbar.